 Thanks to the Gorillapod, I was able to take photos under low-light conditions, which would’ve turned out blurred had I took it with shaky hands:

-The last picture was obviously thrown in to balance the photo layout XD But as you can see, the Gorillapod (or any tripod for that matter) is perfect if you’re to shy to ask random strangers to take your photo while you all lie down on your tummy in the hotel corridor.
+The last picture was obviously thrown in to balance the photo layout But as you can see, the Gorillapod (or any tripod for that matter) is perfect if you’re to shy to ask random strangers to take your photo while you all lie down on your tummy in the hotel corridor.

 Nina’s tip on using the Gorillapod:

 - Secure the legs first before clipping your camera to the Gorillapod.

 - Double lock your camera using the lock ring.
 I used to hate having to use the lock ring, because it was a pain to unlock, but one time I pressed the release button accidentaly and my camera started slipping off.
 Good thing I caught it on time!
 So yes, utilize the lock ring!